TurnerAtwood/Kattis/README.md

 Many of these are written during or in prparation of Mock competitions for the Competitive Programming Team.

 Types of algorithms implemented:
-  UnionFind
+  UnionFind,
-  Prefix Tree
+  Prefix Tree,
-  BFS
+  BFS,
-  DFS
+  DFS,
-  Djikstra's
+  Djikstra's,
-  Dynamic Programming
+  Dynamic Programming,
-  LinkedList with Quick Access (Fenwick Tree?)
+  LinkedList with O(n^1/2) access